hadv/ethaura/FAQ.md

 ## General Questions

-### What is EthAura?
+### What is ΞTHΛURΛ?

-EthAura is an implementation of ERC-4337 Account Abstraction that uses P-256/secp256r1 signatures instead of the traditional secp256k1.
+ΞTHΛURΛ is an implementation of ERC-4337 Account Abstraction that uses P-256/secp256r1 signatures instead of the traditional secp256k1.
 This enables users to control their Ethereum accounts using WebAuthn/Passkeys (Touch ID, Face ID, Windows Hello, etc.).

 ### Why P-256 instead of secp256k1?